 • Restrict intake of hydrogenated/saturated fats, sugar, and highly processed foods.

 • Increase intake of orange and yellow fruits and dark green vegetables, which are great sources of betacarotene, whole foods, vitamin C, and other antioxidants.

 • Take high-potency multivitamin/mineral supplements.

-• Use chromium (300 mcg daily) nutritional supplements to help control Blood glucose level and enhance insulin effectiveness.
+• Use chromium (300 mcg daily) nutritional supplements to help control Blood glucose levels and enhance insulin effectiveness.

-• Require lipotrophic agents(which increase bile flow and From the liver), such as vitamin B6, vitamin B12, folic acid, choline, betaine, and methionine.
+• Require lipotropic agents(which increase bile flow and from the liver), such as vitamin B6, vitamin B12, folic acid, choline, betaine, and methionine.

 • Take pancreatic enzymes at mealtime.

 Other Therapies for Anxiety:

 • Ayurveda treatment for Pancreatitis: An integrative dietary, meditation, and lifestyle modification protocol has proven outcomes to be taken as a viable healing therapy

 • Meditation.
 Along with easing pain, meditation struggles anxiety and depression, lowers cortisol levels, enhances mental performance and aids in healing from chronic illnesses.

 • Relaxation.
-The signs of pancreatitis cause discomfort, pain and frequently stress.
+The signs of pancreatitis cause discomfort, pain, and frequent stress.
 Incorporating effective relaxation techniques such as breathing exercises can help with the symptoms.

 • Acupuncture.
 Useful for a wide range of physical and mental ailments, acupuncture is a safe and effective way to reduce chronic pain.